omnibor/spec/SPEC.md

 A child artifact which is itself a derived artifact would be represented by
 ```
-blob⎵${artifact id of child}⎵bom⎵${GitBOM identifier of child's GitBOM document}\n
+blob⎵${artifact id of child}⎵bom⎵${GitBOM identifier of child's GitBOM Document}\n
 ```

 The child artifact records must be written to the GitBOM Document in lexical order.

-The artifact id and GitBOM document id must both be of the identifier type declared in the GitBOM document header.
+The artifact id and GitBOM Document id must both be of the identifier type declared in the GitBOM Document header.

 ### GitBOM Identifier Embedding